RS-PYTHON/rs-documentation/docs/how_to.md

 cd rs-documentation
 ```

+2. Create an access to the project repositories in the docs subfolder.
+You can chose one of the two following ways:
-2. Clone the RS-Server, RS-Client, RS-Demo, RS-Infra-Core and RS-Helm repositories.
+**Option 1:** Clone the RS-Server, RS-Client, RS-DPR-Service, RS-Demo, RS-Infra-Core and RS-Helm repositories.
 The default branch from which
 the projects are pulled is 'develop', but one can choose whatever branch is needed by using '-b' flag.

     **NOTE**: The repositories need to be pulled in 'docs' directory